Len Goodman: Other television work

 In both 2007 and 2008, he was one of the UK's commentators at the Eurovision Dance Contest.

 In March and April 2012, Goodman hosted a three-part BBC One documentary that was broadcast in the United States by PBS for the 100th anniversary of the voyage and sinking of the RMS Titanic.
 It capitalised on his experience as a welder at Harland and Wolff, and in it he interviewed descendants of survivors, and introduced viewers to memorials and significant sites in the United Kingdom.

 In 2013, Goodman presented the BBC Four programme Len Goodman's Dance Band Days.
 He also hosted Len Goodman's Perfect Christmas on Boxing Day on BBC One.
 In November and December 2013 Goodman and Lucy Worsley presented the BBC Four three-part show Dancing Cheek to Cheek.

 In August 2014, Goodman was one of a number of well-known faces taking part in ITV's two-part documentary series Secrets from the Clink.
 In October 2014, Goodman hosted BBC One show Holiday of My Lifetime.
 The show returned for a second series in February 2016, in which he was featured with Dan Walker, Carol Kirkwood, and many more.

 In November 2015, Goodman and chef Ainsley Harriott presented the BBC show Len and Ainsley's Big Food Adventure, a 10-part series exploring world cuisine in England and Wales.
 Prior to the show he had never eaten curry, spaghetti or Chinese food.

 In 2017, Goodman presented a family game show called Partners in Rhyme, based on Matt Edmondson's game, Obama Llama.

 In October 2021, Goodman made a guest appearance in the Channel 4 soap opera Hollyoaks as part of a dancing storyline, when his voice was heard, while dance teacher Trish Minniver, portrayed by Denise Welch, was reminiscing.

 Radio

 Between 2013 and 2018, Goodman occasionally deputised for Paul O'Grady on his Sunday afternoon music show on BBC Radio 2, playing the music that he had grown up with.
 In 2021, he hosted three special bank holiday shows for Boom Radio.

 Other work

 In 2006, he appeared on an all singing/dancing version of The Weakest Link and beat Stacey Haynes in the final to win the prize money of £8,050, for his nominated hospice care charity Demelza, of which he was an official patron.

 Goodman's autobiography Better Late Than Never, written with Richard Havers, was published by Ebury Press in 2008.

+In 2021, Len appeared as a contestant in a celebrity version of the ITV quiz show The Chase alongside Nicki Chapman, Will Kirk & Joe Pasquale.